Diving Rules

 6-Dive Format

-Standard high school and club competition format
+Standard high school format

-- • One dive from each group (1-5)
+- One dive from each group (1-5)

-- • One additional dive from any group
+- One additional from any group

-- • First dive voluntary with 1.8 DD limit
+- First dive: 1.8 DD limit

 11-Dive Format

-Advanced competition format for higher levels
+Advanced competition format

-- • 6 optional dives from any groups
+- 5 voluntary + 6 optional dives

-- • Higher DD requirements and restrictions
+- Higher DD requirements

-- • More complex group distribution rules
+- Complex group rules

-- • Morning preliminary session
+- Morning preliminary session

-- • Typical cut lines: Top 8, 12, or 16
+- Cut lines: Top 8, 12, or 16

 Degree of Difficulty Rules